Developer Guide

 Given below is an example usage scenario and how the add mechanism behaves at each step.
 Input: add m/CS2103T

-uses your input, then searches for the prefixes and returns the ArgumentMultimap
+Step 3: In AddCommandParser#parseCommand, your input will be tokenized using ArgumentTokenizer.
+ArgumentTokenizer uses your input, then searches for the prefixes and returns the ArgumentMultimap.

 Module: `m/`: `AddModuleCommandPaser`